surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 polyphony P will interact with modulation with polyphony M as follows:

 1. P=1, M=1: This is the simple case.
 It's just all monophonic!
-2. P=n, M=n; if the polyphonys match, each modulator addresses each voice
+2. P=n, M=n; if the modulator and module polyphony match, each modulator addresses each voice
 3. P=n, M=1; if the module is polyphonic and the modulator monophonic, the modulator is broadcast to each polyphonic voice
 3. P=n; M=m, m!=n; In this case the first m modulator channels are used for